Rugiball/Rugiball/README.md

 ### Ello, guys.

+Rugiball here, yes I do github now.
+I am a teenage dude who's learning how to code.
+So yeah.

 <!--
 **Rugiball/Rugiball** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.